-Thousands of Kids Across America Are Rapping About Sausages
+Thousands of Kids across America Are Rapping about Sausages

 Marshall track girls #sausagemovement pic.twitter.com/NDlE1gW2kUMarch 7, 2015

-Secondly, the whole thing can’t help but come across as totally innocent because of its brilliantly confused subject matter.
-I mean, the switching between sausage metaphors (“Lick my dick that shit a Sausage”), to the literal (“I like pancakes and I like Sausage”) and back to metaphor (“My shit brown like a mother fuckin Sausage”) makes for some pretty fucking priceless consequences when any of the more more macho performers try to ham it up before quickly realizing they are shouting a lot more about having sausage in their own mouth than anyone else’s.

-So will the #sausagemovement make the Transatlantic leap and start influencing kids in the rest of the world?
+So will the #sausagemovement make the Transatlantic leap and start influencing kids in Europe?
 Probably not.
 Have we learned anything from this?
 Definitely not.
 Will we be eating sausages at the next possible opportunity?
 Absolutely.

-If you’re the enterprising type to get your local sausage scene moving with an impromptu outdoor cypher, then here are the full and supposedly official lyrics according to Rap Genius.
-Stay porked.

 Err’body say “Sausage”